 Thursday Pre-Conference Intensives

-Our Thursday Intensives are a great opportunity to dig deep into specific areas, with some of the most relevant topics on Social Justice, Forgiveness and Special Ed & Inclusion.
+Our Thursday Intensives are a great opportunity to dig deep into specific areas, with some of the most relevant topics on Social Justice and Special Ed & Inclusion.
 We are sure you and your faculty will benefit immensely from joining.

 4